-B2C marketing campaigns skip the middle man and see a company or organisation talking direct to the consumer.
+B2C marketing campaigns skip the middle man and see a company or organisation talking directly to the consumer.

 Marketing campaigns involving B2C often see marketers examining trends, researching their target customers and, of course, keeping an eye on what the competitors are doing.
 Most of all—the aim is to bring something fresh and new to the table.
 A strong marketing strategy engages its audience successfully.

 There are plenty of different strategies within B2C marketing campaigns.
 What works successfully for one company, might not work successfully for another.
 Above all, they’re vital to executing well if you want to generate awareness of your product or service.